TeemuKoivisto/deep-shrooms-backend/README.md

 Run the development server on localhost:9000 with `./dev`.

+Run the production server on localhost:9000 with `./prod`.

 NOTE: You have to have also the frontend server running.

 It will automatically refresh on any changes to the source code.